 What type of bride would like this place?

-Part of the reason I say the city doesn't need my help to promote this venue is because it offers one thing that's in short supply.
+Part of the reason I say the city doesn't need my help to promote this venue is that it offers one thing that's in short supply.
 You can bring in your own outside catering.
-For some of you this means you can realize you life long dream of having the In & Out Burger truck show up and cater your wedding.
-By "some of you" I of course mean grooms.
-Aside from In & Out burger you can have other outside caterers cater your event.
-Thus your food can be exactly what you want it to be other than to be tied down to the a venue's kitchen staff.
+For some of you, this means you can realize you life long dream of having the In & Out Burger truck show up and cater your wedding.
+By "some of you" I, of course, mean grooms.
+Aside from In & Out burger, you can have other outside caterers cater your event.
+Thus your food can be exactly what you want it to be other than to be tied down to a venue's kitchen staff.

 The larger issue is of course that there are cultures who cannot use the vast majority of venues in Southern California because they have certain dietary laws or customs which more or less demand outside catering.
 The one that comes to mind the most are folks from India Finding venues that will allow outside catering is always a challenge.
 Finding nice ones where you would want to have your wedding at, with dates that are still open is an even larger challenge.

 There is a nice gazebo outside and the grounds to make a perfect outdoor ceremony site.
 Though the venue can only hold around 250 in the ballroom the ceremony location simply blows away that of the Diamond Bar Center.
 It's on par with some of the nicest outdoor ceremony sites and brings to bind nice sites like Yorba Linda's Black Gold Country Club.
 Seriously it's very impressive and I will be certain to get a shot of the grounds set up for a wedding when they start holding their first weddings.